Prapthigatty/Prapthigatty/README.md

 # Hi there 👋 I'm Prapthi A

 > MCA Student at St Aloysius Institute of Mnagement and IT(AIMIT), Mangalore
-> Passionate about Web DevelopmeT and Machine Learning
+> Passionate about Web Development,Machine Learning  and coding.
 > Developed a business model for: *Smart Attendance System using IoT and Facial Recognition"
 > Worked on Online Movie Ticket Booking System